(revised 1999, 2003, 2008, 2011, 2013, 2017, 2018)

 - If a member of the SECAC Board misses two consecutive annual meetings, the President may consider extenuating circumstances; otherwise the President will ask that Board member to resign from the Board, and with the advice of the Executive Committee, will appoint a replacement to fill the remainder to said member's term.

 a.
-Executive Committee: The Executive Committee shall be comprised of the President, immediate past President, First Vice-President, Second Vice-President, Director of the Annual Meeting, and Secretary-Treasurer.
+Executive Committee: The Executive Committee shall be comprised of the President, immediate past President, First Vice-President, Second Vice-President, Secretary, and Treasurer.
 The President shall serve as chair.

 b.
 Nominating Committee: The nominating Committee is comprised of the President, First Vice-President, Secretary-Treasurer, and three Directors selected annually by the Board.
 The First Vice-President shall serve as chair.